Deviled Eggs

 Yolks mashed in bowl with mayo, dijon, lemon juice, salt and pepper before combined.

-Step 3: Mash the egg yolks with the back of a fork, then stir in mayonnaise, Dijon, lemon juice, salt, and pepper.
+Step 3: Mash the egg yolks with the back of a fork.
+Then stir in the mayonnaise, Dijon, lemon juice, salt, and pepper.

 Egg filling after combined.

-Step 4: Mix well to combine until smooth and creamy.
+Step 4: Mix well to combine.
+You want it to be smooth and creamy.

 Egg filling in a zip top bag with scissors cutting of the tip.